Cao Song: Career

 Cao Song was known to be honest, sincere and of good moral conduct.
 He served as the Colonel-Director of Retainers (司隸校尉) in the Han imperial court.
 During the reign of Emperor Ling, he served consecutively as the Minister of Finance (大司農) and Minister Herald (大鴻臚) before replacing Cui Lie (崔烈) as the Grand Commandant (太尉).
 However, it was alleged that Cao Song obtained the post of Grand Commandant by bribing eunuchs, who were deeply trusted by the emperor.
 Another account stated that Cao Song purchased those official posts because Emperor Ling introduced a practice of selling political offices for money.

 Death

-Around 193, Cao Song retired and attempted to return to his hometown in Qiao County (譙縣; present-day Bozhou, Anhui).
+Around 193, Cao Song retired (Note: Cao Song's office(s) after his stint as Grand Commandant were unknown.) and attempted to return to his hometown in Qiao County (譙縣; present-day Bozhou, Anhui).
 Along the way, he was murdered while passing through Langya State (琅玡國; present-day Linyi, Shandong) in Xu Province.
 At the same time, Cao Song's eldest son, the warlord Cao Cao, had established a base in Yan Province (covering present-day southwestern Shandong and eastern Henan).

-There are three different accounts of Cao Song's death:
+There are four different accounts of Cao Song's death: